Filoktimon/P3_Behavioral_Cloning/README.md

 ######################

 ## Data used for training
-Inially, I tried to collect data using the simulator but the procedure was not succesful.
+Initially, I tried to collect data using the simulator but the procedure was not succesful.
 Then, several weeks ago, Udacity provided data from the simulator.
 Since I was not able until that point to obtain my own simulated data, I asked my mentor if that data was adequate for training.
 So, I started experimenting with it.
 Additionally, after studying the work of other students of the nanodegree to obtain some insights -since I did ot have any previous experience with such kind of problems-, I decided to proceed with this data and apply on them the processing that is described in the rest of this README.
 Then, I trained several models with this data, borrowed from other students,